kolenaIO/kolena/docs/metrics/iou.md

 $$

 $$
-\text{B} = [[0, 1, 0], \, [1, 0, 0], \, [1, 1, 0]]
+\text{B} = [[0, 1, 0], \, [1, 1, 0], \, [1, 1, 0]]
 $$

 $$
 \begin{align}
 \text{IoU}_\text{macro} &= \frac {\text{IoU}_\texttt{Airplane} + \text{IoU}_\texttt{Boat} + \text{IoU}_\texttt{Car}} {3} \\[1em]
-&= \frac {\frac 1 3 + \frac 2 2 + \frac 0 2} {3} \\[1em]
+&= \frac {\frac 1 3 + \frac 2 3 + \frac 0 2} {3} \\[1em]
-&= 0.444
+&= \frac 1 3
 \end{align}
 $$

-## Limitations and Biases
+## Limitations and Biasess

-IoU works great to measure the overlap between two sets, whether they are types of geometry or a list of labels.
-However, this metric cannot be directly used to measure the overlap of a prediction and `iscrowd` ground truth, which is an annotation used to label a large groups of objects (e.g., a crowd of people).
+IoU works well to measure the overlap between two sets, whether they are types of geometry or a list of labels.
+However, this metric cannot be directly used to measure the overlap of a prediction and `iscrowd` ground truth, which is an annotation from [COCO Detection Challenge Evaluation](https://cocodataset.org/#format-data) used to label a large groups of objects (e.g., a crowd of people).
 Therefore, the prediction is expected to take up a small portion of the ground truth region, resulting in a low IoU score and a pair not being a valid match.
 In this scenario, a variation of IoU, called [intersection over foreground (IoF)](https://github.com/open-mmlab/mmdetection/issues/393), is preferred.
 This variation is used when there are ground truth regions you want to ignore in evaluation, such as `iscrowd`.

 The second limitation of IoU is measuring the localization performance of non-overlaps.
 IoU ranges from 0 (no overlap) to 1 (complete overlap), so when two bounding boxes have zero overlap, it’s hard to tell how bad the localization performance is solely based on IoU.
 There are variations of IoU, such as [signed IoU (SIoU)](https://arxiv.org/pdf/1905.12365.pdf) and [generalized IoU (GIoU)](https://giou.stanford.edu/GIoU.pdf), that aim to measure the localization error even when there is no overlap.
 These metrics can replace IoU metric if the objective is to measure the localization performance of non-overlaps.